weihan28/Compiler-Study/README.md

 ## 🚀 About
 This repository contains all my exercise answers or notes for each chapter as I read through the book **Compilers: Principles, Techniques, and Tools**.

-This is an Obsidian Vault, hence for now it can only be opened with the [Obsidian](https://obsidian.md/) application.
+This is an Obsidian Vault, hence for now it can only be opened and viewed properly with the [Obsidian](https://obsidian.md/) application.
 I will reorganize and compile all exercise answers into a webpage when I complete my readings and study.

 Required [Community Plugin](https://obsidian.md/plugins):